rvdzwet/RoMars.Test.StreamingDataAPI/CONTRIBUTING.md

     *   **Adhere to SOLID Principles:** Ensure your changes maintain or improve adherence to Single Responsibility, Open/Closed, Liskov Substitution, Interface Segregation, and Dependency Inversion Principles.
     *   **Clean Code Standards:** Follow consistent naming conventions, maintain readability, and write self-documenting code.
     *   **Performance Comments:** If your changes introduce or affect performance-critical sections, add comments similar to existing ones explaining the optimization rationale.
+For changes affecting wide tables (105 columns) or streaming, detail how performance is maintained or improved.
     *   **Logging:** Ensure appropriate trace-level logging is maintained or added for performance-critical operations.

 5.  **Test Your Changes:** Before submitting, thoroughly test your changes to ensure they work as expected and do not introduce regressions.